Guide to a torn disc

 Symptoms of a torn disc

-The symptoms of a torn disc are actually the symptoms of nerve compression.
-A torn disc can often go unnoticed unless a piece of the torn disc extends into the spinal canal and presses against a nerve root.
-These symptoms often include muscle weakness, numbness, spasms and tingling and can be felt in the neck, back and/or extremities.
-These symptoms warrant a conversation with your physician about the possible cause of your nerve compression and the treatment option that best fits your needs.
+A torn disc can often go unnoticed unless a piece of the torn disc extends into the spinal canal and compresses a nerve root.
+These symptoms often include pain, muscle weakness, numbness, spasms and tingling in the neck, back and/or extremities.
+These symptoms warrant a conversation with your doctor about the possible cause of your nerve compression and the treatment option that best fits your needs.

 Treatments for a torn disc